Dram Shop Liability Lawyers

 - If they sold alcoholic beverages to a visibly intoxicated person, who subsequently injures someone

 In both cases, you must show that your injury was the direct result of the drunk driver consuming the alcoholic beverage.
 That can be difficult to prove.
-Our Nashville dram shop liability attorneys will examine police reports, witness statements, bar or restaurant receipts and other evidence in your case.
+Our Tennessee and Kentucky dram shop liability attorneys will examine police reports, witness statements, bar or restaurant receipts and other evidence in your case.
 With our team of trial lawyers and legal professionals on your side, you can be assured that we will work hard to achieve the full financial compensation to which you are entitled for medical bills, pain and suffering, lost wages, disability and other damages.